Enr1que319/Flights-Cloud-ETL/README.md

 The task
 ----

-The objective of this project is proces this flights data obtained from Kaggle in the cloud to storage a daily basis Tools that were used to accomplish this task:
+The objective of this project is proces this flights data obtained from Kaggle in the cloud to storage a daily basis DataWarehouse

+Tools that were used to accomplish this task:

 - Python